 Note 2: UL/DL timing can be provided to the repeater.

-Annex E (normative): Characteristics of interfering signals

-<Text to be added>

-Annex F (normative): In-channel TX tests
+Annex E (normative): In-channel TX tests

-F.1 General
+E.1 General

 The in-channel TX test enables the measurement of all relevant parameters that describe the in-channel quality of the output signal of the repeater under test in a single measurement process.